lcsirmaz/entropy-rules/README.md

 coordinate systems.
 The different forms correspond to renaming the variables.

-The basic Shannon inequalites imply that the natural coordinates 2 &ndash; 15 always have non-negative values.
+The basic Shannon inequalities imply that the natural coordinates 2 &ndash; 15 always have non-negative values.
 Moreover for every 2 &le; i &le; 15 there is a distribution where the i-th coordinate is one, and all other coordinates are zero.
 (But this is not true for the